Ariadne musica: Pieces

 All pieces are quite short, including a few really brief fugues (the seven bar A minor fugue being the shortest).
-Most are in common time, with a few exceptions (most notably the E Dorian fugue which is in 12/8).
-The preludes vary from pieces based on short simplistic toccata-like passages over long sustained chords (as in, for example, the C major and G major ones) to slightly more complex works with brief imitative passages like this one, from the end of the E-flat major prelude:
+Most are in common time, with a few exceptions (most notably the E fugue which is in 12/8).
+The preludes vary from pieces based on short simplistic toccata-like passages over long sustained chords (as in, for example, the C major and G major ones) to slightly more complex works with brief imitative passages like this one, from the end of the E♭ major prelude: